 Crashes are performance failures - something in your system broke down if you have a crash.
 And the crash isn't only about the bent metal or third-party damage.
 There are injury costs and administrative and lost productivity expenses that are many times the cost of the actual crash.
 When you look at the bigger picture, you can see that there are hard and soft costs associated with EVERY crash or incident.

-Every crash also has the potential for a "nuclear verdict".
+Every crash also has the potential for a "health and safety prosecution".
 It is not uncommon today for a third party to take legal action over what may seem like the smallest of crashes.
-Plaintiffs' attorneys are highly trained at finding weaknesses in your fleet safety program, resulting in you appearing negligent.
-If this happens, a judgment against your organization in the millions of dollars could be possible.
+Personal injury lawyers are highly trained at finding weaknesses in your fleet safety programme, resulting in you appearing negligent.
+If this happens, a fine in the millions of pounds could be possible.
 This could be a business-ending event.
 And the risk is VERY real.